Clash of Titans

 In 1933, Dutch Meyer inherited "a scrawny-legged" freshman named Sammy Baugh to lead his offense after Baugh's fruitless effort to secure a scholarship at larger, better-known colleges than TCU.

-Dutch took Sam under his wing when he was ineligible for varsity play as a freshman.
+Dutch took Sam under his wing when freshmen were ineligible for varsity play.
 The progeny from Sweetwater in western Texas "had a slingshot arm with the pinpoint aim of a guided missile."
 Baugh was called "a weapon with cannon instead of mortar potential."

 Meyer worked with Sammy for countless hours on the practice field, teaching him how to throw down-and-outs, comebacks, hooks, and crossovers.
 The receiver who benefitted from the coaching was Walter Roach.
 He had speed, good hands, and the ability to read the defense to get clear to catch Sammy's rifle shots.